tutorial

 You should see your tools in the response.
 If you see Python errors or empty results, fix those first.

-Connect to Claude Desktop#
+Claude Desktop#

-Now the payoff.
 Find your config file:

 OSPath